Search

 Itinerary Fact Details

-Leaving Koto, we will enter the restricted Nar Phu Valley.
-We will walk along the Soti Khola River, following a trail that winds through dense pine and fir forests.
-As we ascend, we will reach Dharmasala.
-Here, we can take a short break and enjoy the peaceful surroundings.
-The landscape will start to change from thick forests to open meadows, offering breathtaking views of Kang Guru and Pisang Peak.
+Leaving Koto, you will enter the restricted Nar Phu Valley.
+You will walk along the Soti Khola, following a route that winds through dense pine and fir forests.
+As you ascend, you will reach Dharmasala.
+Here, you can take a short break and enjoy the peaceful surroundings.
+The landscape will change from thick forests to open meadows, offering breathtaking views of Kang Guru and Pisang Peak.
 The final stretch of our trek will take us on a steep climb to Meta.

 Itinerary Details